-Clean up the saved configuration and then recreate a new interface, discovery, and login.
+Clean up the saved configuration and then re-create a new interface, discovery, and login.

-2. When Oracle UEK 6.5 x64 and RHEL 6.x and 5.x systems are used with the Emulex OCe14102-UM adapter with iSCSI/NIC enabled, iSCSI BIOS can fail to boot from the iSCSI LUN and kernel panic can occur.
+2. When RHEL 6.x systems are used with Emulex OCe14102-UM adapters with iSCSI/NIC enabled, iSCSI BIOS might fail to boot from the iSCSI LUN and kernel panic might occur.

-- a) Boot the system with the rdshell option in the kernel parameter.
-When the system cannot find or mount the boot partition, it will exit to the basic command shell. - b) Manually run iscsistart -b.
-This will add the boot target to the system. - c) Type exit, and the system will continue to boot normally. - 3.
-The system may crash when logging into a target after injecting a PDU error.

-4. When the IPv6 address is programmed on adapters using the iscsiadm tool, it is reflected in the Emulex One Command Manager application as auto-configure and greyed out.
+- 1) Boot the system with the rdshell option in the kernel parameter.
+When the system cannot find or mount the boot partition, it exits to the basic command shell. - 2) Manually run iscsistart -b.
+This action adds the boot target to the system. - 3) Type exit, and the system continues to boot normally. - 3.
+When the IPv6 address is programmed on adapters using the iscsiadm tool, it is reflected in the Emulex OneCommand Manager application as auto-configure and is greyed out.
 You cannot configure the routable IP address using the Emulex OneCommand Manager application.

-Use only one tool either the iscsiadm or the Emulex OneCommand Manager application for network configuration of iSCSI adapters.
+Use only one tool: either the iscsiadm or the Emulex OneCommand Manager application for network configuration of iSCSI adapters.

-5. Appendix A: iSCSI driver in the Emulex Drivers for Linux User Manual must be appended to include the following note in the introduction.
+4. Appendix A: iSCSI driver in the Emulex Drivers for Linux User Manual must be appended to include the following note in the introduction.